 Step 5: Get outside and start birding

 There is no better time to start than now!
 You can pretty much go birdwatching anywhere and in fact a great place to start is your own backyard, or if you live in a very built up area then your balcony or a local park is also a good spot.
-It might not sound very adventurous but there will be plenty of birds that are common to your local area which are good to start familiarising yourself with.
-My own list of garden birds is now up to 50 species including some unexpected rare sightings.

 Step 6: Read/watch a few inspiring birdwatching books and movies